oicnanev/RI-ISEL2526/1_practical_assignment/report.md

         - 2.1.2 Access and Trunk Ports
         - 2.1.3 PCs IP Assignments
     - 2.2 Test and Validation
+        - 2.2.1 Intra-VLAN and Inter-VLAN connectivity
+        - 2.2.2 Connectivity between the PCs on each VLAN
     - 2.3 Practical Questions
 - 3 - Enterprise A — Router-on-a-Stick (RoS) & L3 Rules (no ACLs)
     - 3.1 Implementation